Cheshire Activities: Recreation, Artsplace, Pool and Youth Services

 Mixville Park Large Pavilion: $300

-Pavilion Rental Rules, Regulations & Policies
+Pavilion Rental Rules, Regulations, and Policies

 The following rules and regulations are not meant to be all-inclusive and additional rules and requirements may be imposed and enforced if the Parks & Recreation Department and/or the Parks and Recreation Commission deem the behavior is in violation of safety of users or health and well-being of the property.